RichardPetersonHCC/applynow/README.md

-# applicaiton for Health Services
+# Applicaiton for Health Services
 This is my default template for testing.
 Uses bootstrap minimal theme